ya55en/mash-0-chroot-setup/README.md

 (Otherwise `make` would yell something like:

 ```
-Makefile:8: .env: No such file or directory
+Makefile:12: .env.mk: No such file or directory
-make: *** No rule to make target '.env'.
+make: *** No rule to make target '.env.mk'.
 Stop.
 ```
 )